StefanGitHuber/Ollama_playground/README.md

 But with the advent of smaller LMs, Ollama offers a specialized + streamlined experience:
 - Specialized for inference, lower overhead
-- Centralized Model Hub, Curated Selection of Open-Source Models
+- Centralized Model Hub, curated selection of Open-Source Models
-- runs + manages open-source models efficiently
+- Runs + manages open-source models efficiently
-- adds layer of abstraction on top of libraries like transformers
+- Adds layer of abstraction on top of libraries like transformers
-- more user-friendly + optimized environment for specific use cases
+- More user-friendly + optimized environment for specific use cases
-- serve LLMs locally through REST API
+- Serve LLMs locally through REST API

 250209: Been dealing lately with the question "which model most efficient+performant for which task" to establish a model portfolio.
 To avoid "using a sledgehammer to crack a nut" in order to save clients money lowering computational efforts + (GPU) server costs. **Fit small models to easy tasks => leverage big models on complex tasks.**